hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 I rolled from my stretcher onto the operating table, and my bare ass was quickly covered by a towel.
 An oxygen pump was placed in my nose, heart monitors on my chest, and the IV and midline were hooked up.

 They injected me with two medications, one for anxiety and another for pain management.
 Next, they numbed my back with a series of six patches -- three for each injection site -- that stung before sapping away any sensations in their respective regions.
 The surgeon told me to tell him when I felt a 6/10 pain so he'd know when to stop injecting blood.
-They moved me in and out the CT machine, and the operation began.
+They moved me in and out of the CT machine, and the operation began.

-The surgeon started injected blood into my mid-back, and it felt fine.
+The surgeon started injecting blood into my mid-back, and it felt fine.
 It actually didn't feel like much at all.
 The CT scans and injection continued until we hit the 20mL maximum.
 The second injection at my lower back felt less fine.
 He asked my pain, and I said 2/10.
 A few seconds later, 4/10, and I could feel my upper left leg tingling.
 He asked again, and I said it was the same, but he still stopped.
 We had hit the 30mL maximum for the total amount of blood to be injected.
 I would soon find out why that limit mattered.

 I rolled back onto the stretcher and was returned to room 32.
 It was 2:45pm.
 The procedure took longer than I expected, though the actual injection only took maybe five minutes.